abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6.1_feature_writing_and_reversion/readme.md

 ## Next Step

-In **Phase 7**, we will enhance the environment by:
+In **Phase 7**, we will tackle operational monitoring using the ELK Stack.
-- Logging, alerting, and reporting from CI/CD security scans
+This includes validating application releases, tracking latency and error trends, and generating alerts for performance anomalies.
+The goal is to ensure every deployment is stable, observable, and quickly recoverable.